On an Island: Chart performance

-On an Island entered the UK charts at #1, giving Gilmour his first chart-topping solo album.
-It also reached #1 on the European Chart, and peaked at #2 in Canada, Portugal and Iceland.
-It peaked at #6 on the Billboard 200 in the United States, making it Gilmour's first top 10 solo album in that country.
+On an Island entered the UK charts at No. 1, giving Gilmour his first chart-topping solo album.
+It also reached No. 1 on the European Chart, and peaked at No. 2 in Canada, Portugal and Iceland.
+It peaked at No. 6 on the Billboard 200 in the United States, making it Gilmour's first top 10 solo album in that country.

 Track listing

 All music written by David Gilmour.